processone/docs.ejabberd.im/content/admin/configuration.md

 The “online” plugin only cope with online users, by automatically remove subscriptions and nodes of disconnecting users.

-Other experimentale node plugins are provided.
+Other experimental node plugins are provided.
 Each plugin comes with it's own list of default node configuration and pubsub feature, and can delegate calls to node_flat for default behaviour.